 Unless you have very poor credit, the Petal 2 Visa may be a better option than the Indigo Platinum Mastercard because of the rewards and the no fees.
 Targeted Petal 2 Visa users are those with limited credit but who have a solid banking history.

 Check out our Petal 2 Visa Card review for more details.

 The Extra Debit Card doesn’t have a revolving balance like a credit card.
 Instead, it syncs to your bank account and deducts your purchase amounts from your bank account daily.
 Your payment history reports to the Equifax and Experian bureaus.
 You can also earn rewards on your purchases.

 Because it’s not a credit card, it lacks some flexibility and can only be used inside the U.S. On the flip side, no credit check is required to obtain a card.
-Membership plans start at $149 per year.
+Membership plans start at $149 per year or $20 a month.

 Read our Extra Debit Card review for more information.